 The recipe is said to have been concocted by the grateful people of Puebla, who were giving a banquet in honor of Don Agustin de Iturbide’s saint’s day, August 28 in 1821.
 He and his followers had led the final revolt against Spanish domination; as self-proclaimed emperor he had just signed the Treaty of Cordoba.
 All the dishes at the banquest were concocted of ingredients of the color of the Mexican flag; in this dish were the green chilies, the white sauce, and the red pomegranate seeds.

+The classic Mexican dish uses a pork picadillo with dried fruits and spices.
+Guaymas uses ground chicken.
+My adaptation of this recipe uses ground turkey.
 This dish is a bit involved, but the effort is worth it.
 It really is an extraordinary blend of flavors.
-And if you ever get to Guyamas Restaurant in Tiburon, Mill Valley California, by all means order it!
+If you ever get to Guyamas Restaurant in Tiburon, Mill Valley California, by all means order it!
 You won’t be disappointed.

 Chiles en Nogada (Chilies in Walnut Sauce) Recipe